ivzb/achievers_server/README.md

 go get github.com/ivzb/achievers_server
 ~~~

-If you are on Go 1.5, you need to set GOVENDOREXPERIMENT to 1.
-If you are on Go 1.4 or earlier, the code will not work because it uses the vendor folder.

 ## Quick Start with MySQL

 Start MySQL and import config/mysql.sql to create the database and tables.